Peale Museum: Modern museums

 By 1928, the building had been repeatedly condemned and was in danger of demolition.
 It was renovated and rededicated in 1931 as the Municipal Museum of Baltimore.
 The renovation of the building was supervised by John Henry Scarff, a Baltimore-born architect, painter, and archaeologist, who later worked closely on policies governing looted art and damaged monuments during and after World War II.

 The building was designated a National Historic Landmark in 1965.

 The building underwent a major two-year renovation starting in 1978 and was reopened in 1981 as the Peale Museum.
 In 1985, the Peale Museum became part of the Baltimore City Life Museums (BCLM), a consortium of historic homes, building and sites.

 BCLM folded in 1997 and the entire Peale Museum collection was moved to the Maryland Historical Society, now called the Maryland Center for History and Culture, leaving the original building on North Holliday Street vacant until it was reopened for periodic public programs and events in 2017.

 In 2014, a campaign was being waged by a Maryland group to raise $4 million for restoration of the museum.
-The restoration project was completed in 2022 and "the Peale", "Baltimore’s Community Museum" opened in August 2022.
+The restoration project was completed in 2022 and "the Peale", "Baltimore’s Community Museum" and had its grand reopening celebrations on the occasion of the building's 208th anniversary in August 2022.